2002 Stromboli tsunami: History

-In the morning of 29 December, the lava flows along the Sciara del Fuoco were no longer fueled and two horizontal cracks opened on the surface, which were the evidence of the continuous failure.
+In the morning of 29 December, the lava flows along the Sciara del Fuoco were no longer fueled and two horizontal cracks opened on the surface, which was evidence of the continuous failure.
 On 30 December, the two gaps at 500 m and 600 m were being fueled once more, so lava flows started again.
-These flows went along the 28 December cracks while cutting through it.
+These flows went along the 28 December cracks while cutting through them.
 There was only ash emission, but it was not provoked by explosive activity—it was caused by frictional sliding.
-This revealed the concept of their formation, which started from 500 m at the eastern wall of the Sciara del Fuoco and went down on the slope.
+This revealed the concept of their formation, which began at 500 m at the eastern wall of the Sciara del Fuoco and continued down the slope.
 20 minutes later, new breaks opened on the west side at about 500 m, which defined the border of the upcoming landslides that formed a few hours later.
-The gaps were filled with a mass of rock, and probably because of the difference of the rocks in the middle resulted in the two rock's part failure that provoked two different landslides.
+The gaps were filled with a mass of rock, probably because of the differences in the rocks in the middle, which caused the two rock's part failure that provoked two different landslides.
 The first part crashed into the sea at 13:14:05 and the second one at 13:22:38.
 These caused two tsunamis that struck Panarea Island, which is 20 km away from Stromboli.
-They took 6–7 minutes to reach it and it was visible for 10 seconds.
-That was the first time that a tsunami was recorded on the island.
+They took 6–7 minutes to reach it, and it was visible for 10 seconds.
+That was the first time a tsunami had been recorded on the island.
 Many minor landslides and collapses occurred, resulting in 6–8 Hz frequency content.

 Causes

 On 30 December 2002, a part of the Sciara del Fuoco collapsed, causing a land movement of 18 million cubic meters of material.
-The detachment of the wall occurred in two different phases: firstly the landslide was caused in the submerged part of the Sciara del Fuoco and later on spread to the surface.
+The wall detachment occurred in two phases: first, the landslide occurred in the submerged part of the Sciara del Fuoco, and later it spread to the surface.